 My grandmother told me another story of an ancestor who’s little sister snuck up on him when he was harvesting with a sickle.
 She was cleaved by accident.
 I thought of the pain he must of felt for his favorite sister.
 This pain seems pointless.
 Lost love and relationships that are felt for generations.
 I cannot think of those stories without the flow of tears.

 Yet I was attracted to these stories.
 The beauty of my ancestors loss and perseverance.
 My grandfather saved my brother from being thrown out of rollercoaster by pulling him back in by his belt.
 He cared for us.
-And aside from his wife’s one miscarriage he never lost another child.
+Aside from his wife’s one miscarriage he never lost another child; he was vigilant.

 So I’m speaking of pain and the way it can be seen.
 Pain can be pointless, or it can bestow knowledge.